Tellinq/yoga-book-9i/README.md

 Requires iio-sensors-proxy.
 If you use KDE Plasma, the top screen will work with automatic rotation so long as "Only in tablet mode" is disabled.
 Keep in mind with this the screen orientation is offset by 180 degrees.

-It is possible to make a script to handle both screens. the hinge and insividual screen accel/gyro sensors are exposed and can be used.
+It is possible to make a script to handle both screens. the hinge and individual screen accel/gyro sensors are exposed and can be used.
 I will be releasing a script for Plasma, which can be adapted for other window managers and desktop environments accordingly.

 ### Proximity sensor/user presence sensing